 Both the product page and the RoHS statement for a Harwin product will declare if the 6(c) exemption has been utilised.

 This exemption is required in Harwin products for all those items using turned brass.
 Free-machining brass is typically used for turning purposes – it is easier to machine than brass without lead, and therefore is necessary for economic and toolwear reasons.
 The date for this exemption to expire was 21st July 2016.
-In line with the Directive, applications for renewal of this exemption was filed by multiple companies within the required timescale.
+In line with the Directive, applications for renewal of this exemption were filed by multiple companies within the required timescale.
 No ruling has been made at this time – although the industry fully expect that this exemption will be extended.
 Even if the exemption is not extended, there will be a period of at least 12 months after this ruling before the exemption is rescinded.

 There is a helpful detailed explanation of the current situation on the Copper and Brass Fabricators Council website (a non-profit trade association based in USA).

 You can read the full text of the renewal applications on the Öko-Institut e.V. website - the report compiled by the Institute that was submitted to the EU council is available here.